-It is important to take note of the recommended sets and repetitions, intensity of the exercises and frequency of completing the routine.
+It is important to take note of the recommended sets and repetitions, the intensity of the exercises, and the frequency of completing the routine.
 It is best to start at a level that is sustainable and gradually build your endurance over the 15 weeks.
 If you start at a level that is too intense, you could flare up your Fibromyalgia and worsen your condition.

 - Baseline level: Start off with 40% of your maximum effort level, with 1-2 sets of 15-20 repetitions.

 - After 2-3 weeks, progress to 60% of your maximum effort level, with 1-2 sets of 10-12 repetitions

 - After 6-8 weeks, progress to 80% of your maximum effort level, with 1-2 sets of 5-8 repetitions